junkdog/sift/README.md

 ```
 Usage: sift [OPTIONS]

-  Sift is a tool for modeling and analyzing the design of software systems from JVM
+  Sift is a command-line tool that analyzes and reverse models software system designs
-  bytecode.
+  from JVM bytecode.

 Template options:
   -t, --template TEMPLATE  The template producing the system model.